Skip to content

 Program Description

-If you want to help others grow and learn and be a positive force for change in your community, consider the University of Utah’s undergraduate Elementary Teacher Education program.
+If you want to help others grow, learn, and be a positive force for change in your community, then consider the University of Utah’s undergraduate Elementary Teacher Education program.
 The major provides broad preparation across many academic disciplines and concentrated professional training for teaching the elementary school curriculum.
 Students complete a variety of classes on education topics, such as literacy, community relations, child development, and ethnic studies; particular emphasis is given to the teaching of literacy, mathematics, and science.
-In their final year of studies, students are placed into a cohort and assigned to local classrooms to complete student teaching assignments.
-Upon successful completion of the program and the Praxis II Elementary Education Content Knowledge Exam Exam and Pedagogical Performance for Teachers (PPAT), you will be recommended to the Utah State Board of Education to receive your K-6 Utah Professional Teaching License.
+In their final year of studies, students are placed into a cohort and assigned to local classrooms to complete an internship or student teaching assignment.
+Upon successful completion of the program and licensure exams including the Pedagogical Performance for Teachers (PPAT), you will be recommended to the Utah State Board of Education to receive your K-8 Utah Professional Teaching License.
 Upon graduation, you will be prepared to work with students across various age and ability levels, and from diverse cultural, linguistic and socioeconomic backgrounds.

 The Student Experience

-For skill enhancement, students can earn an ESL Endorsement by completing additional coursework and a certification exam.
+For skill enhancement, students can earn additional endorsements (ESL, Dual Immersion, or content endorsements) by completing additional coursework.
 If you want to get involved in your community, be sure to participate in the outreach activities hosted by the Urban Institute for Teacher Education (UITE).
 These events give you the chance to professionally network and socialize with other students and faculty.
-Additional involvement opportunities include the Education & Advocacy Bennion Center Student Groups, the Special Education Student Advisory Committee, or the Education Policy and Leadership Student Advisory Committee.
+Additional involvement opportunities include the Education & Advocacy Bennion Center Student Groups, the Special Education Student Advisory Committee, or the College of Education Student Council.

 Career Opportunities

-Once you have graduated, you will apply the skills gained from your coursework and student teaching to a career as a kindergarten, elementary, or middle school teacher.
+Once you have graduated, you will apply the skills gained from your coursework and internship/student teaching to a career as a kindergarten, elementary, or middle school teacher.
 Students can also find jobs as academic support specialists, nannies, tutors, and school administrators.
-With additional education or certification, you can also pursue a career as special education teacher, high school teacher, librarian, principal, therapist, counselor, or academic advisor.
+With additional education or certification, you can also pursue a career as special education teacher, curriculum specialist, librarian, principal, therapist, counselor, or academic advisor.

 More Info